KatieWright26/exercises/README.md

 - Used [WebAIM](https://webaim.org/resources/contrastchecker/) to ensure colours pass WCAG standards.
 - Ensured browser support by including webkit extensions.
 - Font sizes are `16px` and up; per recommendations via WCAG.
 - Users are able to tab between search input and sidebar links.
-Obviously place holder text is used for the links, but in a production ready app these would be descriptive titles.
+Obviously placeholder text is used for the links, but in a production ready app these would be descriptive titles.
+- The h1 element was originally uppercased via CSS; however this should be avoided for ease of reading for differently abled people so I've taken this out again.